nogebour/PereBlaiseBot/README.md

 - Damien, Paul for their contributions by bringing ideas and support.
 - Emilie to support me event when I work late in the evening on this project.
 - Pen of Chaos, author of [Naheulbeuk](https://www.naheulbeuk.com), the role playing game used on this project.
 - Alexandre Astier, creator of [Kaamelott](https://en.wikipedia.org/wiki/Kaamelott).
-[Pere Blaise](http://fr.kaamelott-officiel.wikia.com/wiki/P%C3%A8re_Blaise) is a character of this finction.
+[Pere Blaise](http://fr.kaamelott-officiel.wikia.com/wiki/P%C3%A8re_Blaise) is a character of this fiction.

 ## GitHubPages Generator